buresm11/mirunInterpreter/README.rst

 * top level acts like a function and must return an integer
 * primitive variables are passed by value
-* arrays are passed by pointer
+* arrays are passed by reference

 Variables
 ------------